Tag Archives: North American Aviation Mustang Mk.I

 On 9 November 1951, Major Paul B. Balfour, U.S. Air Force, attached to the 1002nd Inspector General Group at Norton Air Force Base, California, was flying a North American VB-25J, 44-30955, a transport conversion of a B-25J-30-NC Mitchell medium bomber.

 Shortly after takeoff, at about 10:00 a.m., the airplane developed engine trouble.
 Unable to return to Norton, Balfour attempted a belly landing at a small private airfield.
 Witness saw that the airplane’s left engine was idling, and its propeller was feathered.
 As he approached, the airplane was blocked by a windbreak of eucalyptus trees bordering U.S. Route 66.
-Balfour banked away from the trees but the B-25 crashed in an orange grove along Bloomington Avenue in Rialto, approximately 7 miles (11 kilometers) north of Norton.
+Balfour banked away from the trees but the B-25 crashed in an orange grove along Bloomington Avenue in Rialto, approximately 7 miles (11 kilometers) west of Norton.

 Balfour, still buckled in his seat, was thrown clear of the burning wreck and landed in the street.
 One man on board was killed and two others seriously injured.
 Balfour died in a hospital three hours later.
 He was 41 years old.
 Major Balfour was buried at the Inglewood Park Cemetery, Inglewood, California.